 Every RoHS regulation aims at restricting the use of hazardous substances contained in electrical and electronic equipment, to better protect the environment and human health.
 As a result, the waste of electrical and electronic equipment (WEEE) becomes easier to recycle and less harmful.

-RoHS regulations target Electrical and Electronic Equipment (EEE).
+Or simply put, what is the scope?
+These regulations target Electrical and Electronic Equipment (EEE).
 Depending on the countries, the covered product categories differ.
 Europe RoHS probably has the broadest scope, covering most household, professional, medical devices, tools, monitoring instruments, and even industrial products.

 However, this doesn’t mean that no applicable regulations apply at all.
 Legal obligations on hazardous substances are usually implemented, restricting mercury, lead, cadmium, and others.
 The objective is to reduce their use and the risk of exposure when importing, producing, or placing on the market mixtures, products, and devices.